brandur/sorg/content/drafts/postgres-atomicity.md

 keep whatever changes they make hidden.
-Recall that a snapshot represents the state of a database at a moment in time, and because these transactions were not committed at the moment the snapshot was created, their results will never be considered visible even if they commit successfully.
+Recall that a snapshot represents the state of a database at a moment in time, and because these transactions were not committed at the moment the snapshot was created, their results should never be visible to it.

 ## Beginning a transaction (#begin)